aliebrahimi1781/application-activiti-examples/README.md

 ### 2. Document workflow
 This is a more complex document workflow scenario.
 It also uses Java as backend in order to make the process more dynamic and self-aware.

-###For moew details, please open the process definition files (*.bpmn) using the dedicated Eclipse plugin in order to see the process diagram and its details.
+###For more details, please open the process definition files (*.bpmn) using the dedicated Eclipse plugin in order to see the process diagram and its details.